tradeio/exchange-api-doc/rest-api.md

 * All endpoints return either a JSON object or an array.
 * Data is returned in **ascending** order. i.e. oldest first, newest last.
 * All time and timestamp related fields are in milliseconds.
-* HTTP `4XX` return codes are used for for malformed requests, the issue is on the sender's side.
+* HTTP `4XX` return codes are used for malformed requests, the issue is on the sender's side.
 * HTTP `429` status code is used when breaking a request rate limit.
 * HTTP `418` status code is used when an IP address has been auto-banned for continuing to send requests after receiving `429` codes.
 * HTTP `5XX` status codes are used for internal errors - the issue is on Trade.io's side.